 I have had a needle in my hand ever since I was a

 little girl.
-My mother, grandmother and great
+My mother, grandmother and great great

-great grandmother were professional
+grandmother were professional seamstresses

-seamstresses although none of them ever quilted.
+although none of them ever quilted.

 I made my first quilt in 1981.
-A couple of years
+A couple of years after

-outside of San Luis Obispo, CA,
+San Luis Obispo, CA,

 My husband, daughter and I moved to Redding in